jjavierdguezas/ConfigureAwaitVSExtension/README.md

 A Visual Studio extension that warn to configure an awaiter in await calls

-⚠️ this branch is for VS2019 only ⚠️
+⚠️ this branch is for VS2019 only ⚠️ if you want to try in VS2017 go to [master branch](https://github.com/jjavierdguezas/ConfigureAwaitVSExtension/tree/master)

 ## Motivation